OCWSL Rules & Regulations

 - It is also the responsibility of the coaches and reps to fully support the referee at all times.

-- In cases where the fans are, in the opinion of the referee, getting out of hand (verbal abuse to the referee, opposing players, coaches or spectators) the referee has the power to stop the game and ask the appropriate rep to get her fans under control.
+- In cases where the fans are, in the opinion of the referee, getting out of hand (e.g. verbal abuse to the referee, opposing players, coaches or spectators) the referee has the power to stop the game and ask the appropriate rep to get her fans under control.
 In no case will the referee deal directly with a spectator.
+A referee may issue a yellow or red card to a team on behalf of a spectator.
+A red card requires the fan to vacate the premises immediately.

-- If after the appropriate rep has tried to comply with the referees’ request and the problem still exist, the referee may terminate the game and make a full report to the President.
+- If after the appropriate rep has tried to comply with the referees’ request and the problem still exists, the referee may terminate the game and make a full report to the Board.
+Alternatively, a referee may issue another yellow card to a team on behalf of a fan, requiring that the fan vacate the premises immediately.

 - In cases where spectator affiliation cannot be determined, it is up to the home team rep to address the situation.
 If the situation is not corrected, the referee, again, may terminate the game.